markel1974/Symphony/src/kernel/README.md

 * **Task Management (`kernel/process/process.go`)**: Every command or application runs as a concurrent `Task` (implementing `IProcess`), complete with its own PID, isolated context, and state.
 * **The Shell as a User Process (`xsh`)**: As a testament to the purity of the design, the main shell (`xsh`) is not part of the kernel but is itself an application that runs as a regular "Task".
 On boot, the kernel simply launches the `xsh` process to provide the user interface.
 * **Interface-Driven Design (`kernel/interfaces/`)**: The entire system is built upon a foundation of interfaces (`IProcess`, `ICommand`, `IRender`, `IFileSystem`), ensuring a clean separation of concerns and promoting high cohesion and low coupling.

+### True Asynchronous IPC via Message Queues

+True to the microkernel philosophy, the system avoids direct function calls between the kernel and its processes.
+Instead, it relies on a robust, asynchronous message-passing mechanism that ensures true process isolation:

+* **Dedicated Event Queues**: Every running process (`IProcess`) is equipped with its own dedicated Go channel (`messageChan`), which serves as a private, buffered event queue.
+* **Kernel as a Dispatcher**: The Kernel acts purely as a central message dispatcher.
+When an event occurs (e.g., user input, a timer tick), the Kernel forwards an `IMessage` to the target process's specific message queue.
+It does not directly access the process's internal state or methods.
+* **Concurrent and Isolated Execution**: Each process runs its own event loop in a separate goroutine, continuously reading from its message queue.
+This design ensures that processes are fully isolated and truly concurrent.
+A slow, busy, or blocked process will not affect the Kernel or any other process in the system, leading to a highly resilient and stable multitasking environment.

 ---